NavinShrinivas/sapling/api-reference/src/serving.md

 ## Other information

-- Rocket by default serves the sites on port `8000`
+- Rocket by default serves the sites on port `80`.
+This makes sudo permission must.
+Unless you want to serve on other ports :
+`sapling --serve-port 8000 run`

+> It's better to always run sapling in sudo.